 Take time to write a thank-you note to the people you most appreciate.
 Writing thank you notes will help you to focus on the good times.
 You see that there are people who care for you.
 You see that things aren’t always bad.

 Write a thank-you note today.
+Handwritten thank you cards are a great way to let people know you care and to bring a little positivity into your life (Here’s a bit of history for thank you cards).
 You won’t regret sending it out to those who have impacted your life.

 4. Watch a funny YouTube video: